stadium-software/css-utilities/README.md

 ### Top border width

-1. Append a pixel value to the base class name between 0 and 3
+1. Append a rem value (1rem = 10px) to the base class name between 0 and 3
 2. Increments by 1 (1, 2, etc.)

-**Example for a top border of 3px width**
+**Example for a top border of 0.3rem width**
 ```css
 border-top-3
 ```